 Tips to help you sleep

-1. Create a noise free sleeping environment.
+1. Create a noise free sleeping environment.2.
+Don't bring food to the bed.

 3. Set a time to go to bed and be consistent with it.